flinbein/varhub-web-client/README.md

 - call remote methods defined in VM or room handler
 - receive custom events

+The RPC protocol is built on top of the messaging between the client and the room.
+You can see the [detailed description](src/rpc.md) of the messages

 ## default RPC in VM

 You can export methods or structures with methods from entrypoint: